How Pets Play, Why Cats Play, and What Dog Play Means

 Nothing is more fun that watching how pets play.
 But do you know why cats play? or what dog play means?
+Or how to play with puppy or kitty?
 Turns out, it’s more than just fun and games.

 How pets play and why dogs and cats play games fascinates the people who love them.
 Cat play, dog play and kitten games are exactly the same–only different–with identical purposes but variation in styles. 😛 These days, I have a front-row seat with the “old lady” Seren-Kitty doing her best to keep order, while Magical-Dawg and Karma-Kitten wreak havoc.You can’t help but smile or laugh out loud when the fur-kids throw a play-party.